 This is a model of presentation in which the researcher seeks to represent the relationship between variables in study.
 The conceptual framework shows what this specific study expects to find out of the research to be conducted.
 It defines the relevant variables that is dependent and independent for the study mapping out how they might relate to each other.
 An independent variable is that variable which is presumed to affect or determine dependent variable and a dependent variable is that variable dependent on another variable.
-The independent variables in this study are the Knowledge Management processes which include knowledge creation, knowledge acquisition, which when employed appropriately will impact on the performance at the TSC.
+The independent variable in this study is knowledge creation, which when employed appropriately will impact on the performance at the TSC.
 The dependent variable in the study is the performance at the TSC.
-The conceptual framework as illustrated in figure 2.1.

-Independent Variables
+Independent Variable